How Freelancers Are Taxed in Portugal (Simple Guide)

 You will very likely not have any surprises if you understand these three.

-Your goal as a freelancer should be to structure things so you pay more than required while keeping cash flow predictable.
+Your goal as a freelancer should be to structure things so you pay no more than required while keeping your cash flow requirements predictable.

-Most freelancers are taxed under Category B (self-employment).
+Most freelancers are taxed under the Category B of the IRS (self-employment).

 But how your taxable income is calculated depends on: